nghiattran/self-steering/README.md

 $ tk-train path-to-your-hype
 ```

-See [train.py](https://github.com/nghiattran/self-steering/blob/master/train.py) for more detail.

-Check [Hypes](#hypes) to see all options or to create your own ones.

-### 2. TensorVision

-This project is built on top of [TensorVision](http://tensorvision.readthedocs.io/en/master/) which helps organizing
-experiments.

-There are times that training process is interupted due to unexpected reasons.
+There are times that training process is interrupted due to unexpected reasons.
 In this case, you can resume training by
-using `tv-continue`.
+using `tk-continue`.

 ```bash
 $ tk-continue path-to-logdir
 ```

-To evaluate trained model on valuation set, you can use `tv-analyze`.
+To evaluate trained model on valuation set, you can use `tk-evaluate`.

 ```bash
 $ tk-evaluate path-to-logdir
 ```

-### 3. Submission
+### 2. Submission

 To test your model, use `submission.py` to generate csv file.
 Format of this `csv` file would be similar to [CH2_final_evaluation.csv](https://github.com/nghiattran/self-steering/blob/master/CH2_final_evaluation.csv).